mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 TODO: Screenshot of two people arguing in a code review.

->A: There's a risk of buffer overflow here since we never verify that `sourceLength <= destinationLength`.
+>A: There's a buffer overflow vulnerability here since we never verify that `sourceLength <= destinationLength`.
 >
 >B: In **my** code?
 Impossible!
 The constructor calls which calls `CheckWeather`, which would have returned an error if the buffer length was incorrect.
+Try actually **reading** the entire 200k line codebase before you even begin to entertain the notion that I'm capable of a mistake.

 Look for ways to rewrite the code that limit future misunderstandings.
 Refactor the code or add comments that stave off potential misreadings.
-If the misunderstanding stems from obscure features or your language or framework, consider rewriting your code to be less clever.
+If the misunderstanding stems from obscure features of your language or framework, switch to mechanisms that make your choices obvious to non-experts.

 ## Provide explicit responses to each note

 For every note you receive from your reviewer that requires action, respond explicitly to confirm that you've addressed the note.
 If your code review tool supports it, mark comments as "resolved."
-If not, follow a simple convention, like commenting, "Fixed," for each note.
+If not, follow a simple convention, like a comment of, "Fixed," for each note.

 TODO: Screenshot of Reviewable mark as resolved.

 When your reviewer gives you a note, they should trust that you've assumed responsibility of it.
-If the reviewer has to review all of their own notes to make sure you actually acted on them, it's a waste of their time.
+If the reviewer has to review all of their own notes to verify that you've handled them, it's a waste of the reviewer's time.

-If you ever miss a note, it puts your reviewer in an awkward position.
-Did you overlook it or just silently reject it?
-Now they have to chase you down and ask you what happened.
-If you accidentally marked it as "Fixed" but forgot to fix it, it's at least obvious to your reviewer what happened.

-Some notes merit a longer response than, "Fixed."
 Adjust your response based on your reviewer's effort.
-If they write you a long, detailed note to help you learn, don't just mark it done.
-Give a thoughtful response to recognize their thoughtful note to you.
+If they write you a detailed note to help you learn something new, don't just mark it done.
+Respond thoughtfully to recognize their helpful note to you.

 ## Artfully solicit missing information

-Sometimes code review notes leave too much to interpretation:
+Sometimes code review notes leave too much to interpretation.
+If you receive a note like, "This function is confusing," you'd probably wonder what "confusing" means, exactly.

->This function is confusing.

-What does "confusing" mean in this context?
 Is the function too long?
 Is the function name not clear?
 Does it require more documentation?

 For a long time, I struggled with these notes because it's hard to clarify them without sounding defensive.
-"What's confusing about it?" can be a sincere question, but it reads as grouchy.
+"What's confusing about it?" sounds grouchy, even if I write it sincerely.

 Once, I unintentionally gave a teammate a vague note, and they responded in a way that I found fantastically disarming:

 >What changes would be helpful?

-I love this response, and I use variations of it whenever I receive vague feedback in a code review.
-It lacks defensiveness and communicates an openness to change.
+I love this response, and I use variations of it whenever I receive unclear feedback in a code review.
+It lacks defensiveness and signals openness to feedback.

-In addition to requesting clarification, change your code proactively based on your educated best guess.
-If your reviewer said only, "This is confusing," give your code a second look.
+You can also proactively edit your code based on your best guess of your reviewer's intent.
+For a note like, "this is confusing," give your code a second look.
 Usually there's *something* you can do to improve clarity.
-Offering a change signals to your reviewer that you want to accept their feedback, but you just aren't sure how.
+Proactively offering a change communicates to your reviewer that you're open to change, even if it's not the change they intended.

 ## Award all ties to your reviewer

-In tennis, when you're unsure whether your opponent's serve landed out of bounds, you give them the benefit of the doubt.
+In tennis, when you're unsure if your opponent's serve landed out of bounds, you give them the benefit of the doubt.
 There should be a similar expectation for code reviews.

 >A player in attempting to be scrupulously honest on line calls frequently will keep a ball in play that might have been out or that the player discovers too late was out.
 Even so, the game is